Finance and Operations

 - To consolidate, coordinate and synergise entrepreneurship activities at UWC in order to:

 - Highlight the successes of UWC more prominently with respect to current and future entrepreneurship - related activities.

 - Fulfill a coordinating role for the current and new entrepreneurship related activities at UWC and external stakeholders.

 - Fundraise and develop a long-term sustainable financial model for the Centre by developing projects in entrepreneurship.

 - Provide the environment with a fellowship of support to new and existing entrepreneurs.

 - Collaborate with national and international partners active in the area of entrepreneurship and enterprise development.

 DirectorMr Shaun Jonkers is responsible for, among other things, the financial accounting, management accounts, student debt collections as well as contracts and grants management.

-He has a National Higher Diploma in Cost Accounting and completed a Management Development programme at the University of Cape Town’s Graduate School.
+He has a National Higher Diploma in Cost and Management Accounting and completed a Management Development programme at the University of Cape Town’s Graduate School.